Vigil honors fallen Utah marine, hundreds turn out to show support

-SALT LAKE CITY, Utah (ABC4 News) – A vigil was held at the Utah State Capitol to honor the service and sacrifice of Utah marine killed in last week’s deadly blast in Afghanistan Sunday night.
+SALT LAKE CITY (ABC4) – A vigil was held at the Utah State Capitol to honor the service and sacrifice of a Utah marine killed in last week’s deadly blast in Afghanistan Sunday night.

 Hundreds of people showed their support to Sgt.
 Staff Taylor Hoover and his family, including Utah Gov. Spencer Cox and Lt.
 Gov. Deidre Henderson, who said they will never forget him.